Hakka people: Hakka in Taiwan

 Hakka women in traditional attire in Kaohsiung, Taiwan, pre-1945.

 The Hakka population in Taiwan is around 4.6 million people today.
 Hakka comprise about 15 to 20% of Taiwanese people and form the second-largest ethnic group in the country.
 They are descended largely from Hakka who migrated from southern and northern Guangdong and western Fujian.
 The early Hakka immigrants were the island's first agriculturalists and formed the nucleus of the Chinese population, numbering tens of thousands at the time.
 They resided in "savage border districts, where land could be had for the taking, and where a certain freedom from official oppression was ensured."
-Back then the Hakka on Taiwan had gained a reputation with the authorities of being turbulent and lawless.
+Back then, the Hakka on Taiwan had gained a reputation with the authorities of being turbulent and lawless.

 In the past the Hakka in Taiwan owned matchlock muskets.
-Han people traded and sold matchlock muskets to the Taiwanese aborigines.
-The Aboriginals used their matchlock muskets to defeat the Americans in the Formosa Expedition.
-During the Sino-French War the Hakka and Aboriginals used their matchlock muskets against the French in the Keelung Campaign and Battle of Tamsui.
+Han people traded and sold matchlock muskets to the Taiwanese Indigenous peoples.
+The Indigenous peoples used their matchlock muskets to defeat the Americans in the Formosa Expedition.
+During the Sino-French War the Hakka and Indigenous peoples used their matchlock muskets against the French in the Keelung Campaign and Battle of Tamsui.

-Liu Mingchuan took measures to reinforce Tamsui: in the river nine torpedo mines were planted, the entrance was blocked with ballast boats filled with stone which were sunk on 3 September, matchlock-armed 'Hakka hill people' were used to reinforce the mainland Chinese battalion, and around the British Consulate and Customs House at the Red Fort hilltop, Shanghai Arsenal manufactured Krupp guns were used to form an additional battery.
+Liu Mingchuan took measures to reinforce Tamsui: in the river, nine torpedo mines were planted, the entrance was blocked with ballast boats filled with stone which were sunk on 3 September, matchlock-armed 'Hakka hill people' were used to reinforce the mainland Chinese battalion, and around the British Consulate and Customs House at the Red Fort hilltop, Shanghai Arsenal manufactured Krupp guns were used to form an additional battery.